Ttreintaysiete/ardcore/README.md

 There are plenty of threads in muffwiggler talking about different DIY versions, back in 2013 we made our own version for bananas.

 ![snazzyfx ardcore]( images/ardcore-ttreintaysiete.jpg)

+The Ardcore is not so well known module but its a power house due its flexibility, it has several sketches that are very usefull and fun to play, but more important the Ardcore is a module that tries to embed the Arduino philosophy into the modular synthesizer community which is to allow musicians, artists and engineers to easly create microcontroller based modules.

+Due its digital nature, the ardcore is very good for creating CV sources that are otherwise more complex to create with hardware (like a drunken walk), but it also can create audio with the DAC.